 Power and performance aside, this vacuum is still a pretty penny, and when spending a higher amount you’d expect all-star reviews, but they’re fairly inconclusive.

 - Powerful Dyson cyclonic suction power, similar to the technology used on their larger models

 - 360 Eye camera provides advanced navigation around sensitive areas

-- Much more expensive that other robot vacuum models.
+- Much more expensive than other robot vacuum models

 - The higher profile makes it difficult for this vacuum to fit under low furniture for a whole home cleaning

 So Hoover vs. Dyson, which brand is right for you?
 Each company offers some strong contenders, but they’re certainly designed for different audiences, complete with differing accessories and add-ons.